-The third period focuses on qualifications that will be tailored to the individual students' career plans and is based on the student's own initiative.
-There will be three main tracks within period three:
+The third period focuses on qualifications that is tailored to the individual students' career plans and is based on the student's own initiative.
+There are three main tracks within period three:

-- 1) Doctoral students aiming at a career in academia (academia track) will be supported in their endeavour to facilitate academic networking, contribute to further conferences, and publish papers.
+- 1) Doctoral students aiming at a career in academia (academia track) are supported in their endeavour to facilitate academic networking, contribute to further conferences, and publish papers.
 Furthermore, they can develop their teaching and leadership skills by mentoring and teaching graduate students, for example in the research groups of their supervisors or by conducting workshops in the WWU Graduate Centre.
-The students of this track will also be trained in proposal writing by integrating them into appropriate application processes. - 2) In contrast, a second option will be provided for students who aim at an industrial or business career (industry track).
-These students will be encouraged to apply for industry internships and participate in business management courses, for example in cooperation with the Career service of the WWU.
-Moreover, alumni and business representatives will be invited for presentations and a yearly job fair. - 3) The third option (society track) will apply to students who neither aim at academia nor industry.
+The students of this track are also trained in proposal writing by integrating them into appropriate application processes. - 2) In contrast, a second option is provided for students who aim at an industrial or business career (industry track).
+These students are encouraged to apply for industry internships and participate in business management courses, for example in cooperation with the Career service of the WWU.
+Moreover, alumni and business representatives may be invited for presentations or a job fair. - 3) The third option (society track) applies to students who neither aim at academia nor industry.
 This is the most diverse group, which contains e.g. prospective journalists, publicists, museum and zoo staff, employees in the field of clinical research or education, scientific writers, or administration officers in university and science management.
-Training for this group will be based on internships and courses in the respective institutions.
-Students will be encouraged to contact local non-university partners, e.g. the "LWL-Museum für Naturkunde Münster" (Museum for Natural History), in order to be involved in exhibitions and events on evolution-related topics, which will also promote public outreach.
-Students aiming at a career in the area of education will be enabled to develop their teaching and leadership skills by mentoring and teaching graduate students, as described for the academia track.
+Training for this group is based on internships and courses in the respective institutions.
+Students are be encouraged to contact local non-university partners, e.g. the "LWL-Museum für Naturkunde Münster" (Museum for Natural History), in order to be involved in exhibitions and events on evolution-related topics, which also promotes public outreach.
+Students aiming at a career in the area of education are be enabled to develop their teaching and leadership skills by mentoring and teaching graduate students, as described for the academia track.

-For doctoral students of all three tracks the MGSE will provide necessary skills for interdisciplinary work in science management and communication in close cooperation with the WWU Graduate Centre, which offers a wide selection of soft skill and language courses.
-In the last phase of the doctoral studies, the students will be supported by the Coordinator, a special consulting unit within the WWU Graduate Centre, and the WWU Career service regarding job applications or proposal writing.
-Beyond the career guidance and support the PhD-students will receive, they are required to take the initiative and organize their third-year training program according to their own wishes and plans, thus increasing their independence.
+For doctoral students of all three tracks the MGSE provides necessary skills for interdisciplinary work in science management and communication in close cooperation with the WWU Graduate

+Centre, which offers a wide selection of soft skill and language courses.
+In the last phase of the doctoral studies, the students are supported by the Coordinator, a special consulting unit within the WWU Graduate Centre, and the WWU Career service regarding job applications or proposal writing.
+Beyond the career guidance and support the PhD-students receive, they are required to take the initiative and organize their third-year training program according to their own wishes and plans, thus increasing their independence.